Reliable Self-Improvement Training by Verifying Reasoning, Not Just Answers: Results

 \subsection{Verification Breakdown}

-Table~\ref{tab:verification_breakdown} reports per-check pass rates at iteration 1 among correct-answer solutions.
-At iteration 1, all conditions use the same base model, so the underlying pass rates are nearly identical (slight variation for No Verification reflects its smaller sample of 7{,}473 randomly selected solutions vs.\ the full 46{,}836 correct-answer pool).
-The constraint check is the most permissive (91.8\% pass), while the arithmetic check is the most selective (84.1\% pass at the $\geq$80\% threshold).
-The combined ``All Checks'' rate of 66.1\% confirms that \nsrsa{} rejects $\sim$34\% of correct-answer solutions (30{,}983 accepted out of 46{,}836 correct-answer solutions), primarily due to arithmetic errors and logical flow inconsistencies.
+Table~\ref{tab:verification_breakdown} reports per-check pass rates at round 1 among correct-answer solutions.
+Because every condition uses the same base model at round 1, the underlying rates are nearly identical (the slight difference for No Verification reflects its smaller sample of 7{,}473 randomly chosen solutions versus the full 46{,}836 correct-answer pool).
+The constraint check is the most lenient (91.8\% pass), and the arithmetic check the most selective (84.1\% at the $\geq$80\% threshold).
+The combined ``All Checks'' rate of 66.1\% confirms that \vsi{} rejects $\sim$34\% of correct-answer solutions (30{,}983 of 46{,}836), mostly because of arithmetic errors and inconsistent intermediate values.

 Table~\ref{tab:parser_coverage} provides a detailed parser coverage analysis.
 The key finding is that unparseable solutions receive a \emph{vacuous pass} on the arithmetic check (since the pass rate defaults to $1.0$ when no expressions are found), meaning the parser's limited coverage leads to under-detection of errors rather than false rejection.
 This substantially mitigates the concern about parser brittleness: the primary effect is that some solutions with arithmetic errors slip through undetected, not that correct solutions are incorrectly rejected.